An interview with John Schoolcraft, the Creative Director of Oatly

 ‘It tastes like sh*t.’
 Maybe not the kind of praise that would tempt you to switch from cow's milk to an oat alternative.
 This was a real comment from someone trying Oatly for the first time, which Oatly were brave enough to not only place on its packaging but also turn into an ad.
 John Schoolcraft is Creative Director and responsible for decisions such as these.
 In three years, under John’s direction, Oatly has transformed from a dull food processing company into fearless challenger brand.
 Since the re-launch, company revenues have increased 100% and are on course to reach US$41 million this year.

-Hi John, what was the company like before you joined in 2012?
+What was the situation at the company before you joined in 2012?

 The company actually started with quite an entrepreneurial ethos.
 It was founded by researchers at the University of Lund in the early 1990s when they discovered oats could provide a nutritional alternative to cow's milk.
 They saw an opportunity to cater for those who were allergic or had personal reasons to not drink dairy, so packaged it, put it on the shelves and Oatly was born.

 As the company grew however, it turned into a something resembling a Proctor and Gamble out in the field.
 A small company of 50 employees, but behaving like a major multinational.
 Looking at computer data for how to do marketing for instance.
 I remember seeing an Excel spreadsheet that reported brand recognition at 70%, when the reality was less than 5% at the time.
 In terms of the brand, I used to say it looked like a Dutch multinational, just indistinguishable from anything else on the shelves.

-How did you get involved in the project?
+How did you first get involved in the project?